samtools/tabix/README.md

 ### Streamer_1d
 Streamer_1d is a tool that converts a 2d-sorted pairs file to a 1d-sorted stream (sorted by chr1-chr2-pos1-pos2  ->  sorted by chr1-pos1).
 This tool uses a k-way merge sort on k file pointers on the same input file, operates linearly without producing any temporary files.
-Currently, the speed is actually slower than unix sort (not recommended).
+Currently, the speed is actually slower than unix sort and is therefore *not recommended*.

 #### Usage for streamer_1d
 ```